-RSA welcomes Driver Licence Exchange Agreement between Ireland and Newfoundland & Labrador
+Driver Licence Exchange Agreement between Ireland and Canada

 January 15th, 2016

-The Minister for Transport, Tourism and Sport, Paschal Donohoe T.D., today signed into law an agreement for mutual exchange of driving licences between Ireland and the Canadian province of Newfoundland & Labrador.
+The Minister for Transport, Tourism and Sport, Paschal Donohoe T.D., today signed into law an agreement for mutual Driver Licence Exchange Agreement between Ireland and Canada (Province of Newfoundland & Labrador).

 Under the agreement, holders of a full Irish driving licence who take up residence in Newfoundland & Labrador can exchange their licence for a Newfoundland & Labrador licence.
 Likewise, holders of Newfoundland & Labrador licences who take up residence in Ireland will be able to exchange their driving licences for an Irish licence.
 Applicants for exchange in both Ireland and Newfoundland & Labrador will therefore not need to take a driving test in order to exchange their driving licences.
 This will be of great benefit to citizens of both jurisdictions, both Irish residents in Newfoundland & Labrador and Newfoundland & Labrador residents in Ireland.

 Speaking today Minister Donohoe said: ‘I am particularly pleased to be able to announce this agreement between Ireland and Newfoundland & Labrador.
 This is the third Canadian province with which we have reached an exchange arrangement on driver licences, and I hope to see others follow soon.
 Over a number of recent years, significant numbers of Irish people have moved to work in Canada, and I know that being able to exchange a driving licence can be of enormous benefit to them.
 This arrangement will also be welcomed by people from Newfoundland & Labrador living in Ireland who wish to exchange their licence for an Irish one.